Perth-Artifactory/trainingTracker/README.md

 * Refresh the list of tools and potential trainees from TidyHQ without leaving the app
 * Add or remove authorisations for trainees in way that promotes group consensus amongst trainers

+## For administrators

+* Sign offs are stored as TidyHQ groups, no significant learning barrier to migrating in the future
+* Trainer permissions are managed through Slack groups
+* Includes configurable caching and processing offloading to allow for different usage levels and API limits

 ## Setup

 * Ensure that TidyHQ credentials have been set in `config.json`